chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **ALEXANDRIS WINERY**

     The Alexandris Winery it is a small second generation wine producer, started by the father Michael, and now his sons Stergos and Panayiotis run the winery.
-Panayiotis studied in France Enologist Winemaker in the university of Montpellier, they use French wooden barrels, they produce **Red wine (VDQS), White wine from the white grape variety Athiri, Sweet white wine (VDQS)...** Free wine taste and pictures.
+Panayiotis studied in France Enologist Winemaker in the university of Montpellier, they use French wooden barrels, they produce **Red wine (VDQS), White wine from the white grape variety Athiri, Sweet white wine (VDQS)...** Wine taste and pictures.
   gallery:
   - thumb: "./img/Tour5/IMGP1002_mod_thumb.jpg"
     href: "./img/Tour5/IMGP1002_mod_1.jpg"